peteroupc/html3dutil/doc/H3DU.Meshes.md

 coordinates start from the bottom of the texture and increase from the negative to positive Z axis, and the U (horizontal) coordinates start from the left of the texture and increase from the positive X to positive Y to negative X to negative Y to positive X axis.
+Texture coordinates are generated assuming that the coordinate (0,0) is at the lower-left corner of the texture and (1,1) is at the upper-right corner.

 If the "length" parameter is 0, the X, Y, and Z coordinates of a point on the solid are as described in Meshes.createSphere.